Buccaneer XW540 - 12 Sq - Off Copinsay. 22/04/1987

 Realizing that his No2 had crashed the flight leader circled the area, some 10 miles SE of Copinsay, and issued a Mayday.
 The emergency services mounted a rescue operation but unfortunately neither of the crew had time to see the danger and eject and both were killed instantly.The body of F/Lt Cooke was found next morning but F/O Fahy's body was never recovered.

-A more sombre sight that of F/Lt Cooke`s headstone at Lossiemouth, photo of headstone courtesy of Roxy from the Scottish War Graves Project website at : http://scottishwargraves.phpbbweb.com/scottishwargraves-forum-14.html
+A more sombre sight is that of F/Lt Cooke`s headstone at Lossiemouth, photo of headstone courtesy of Roxy from the Scottish War Graves Project website at : http://scottishwargraves.phpbbweb.com/scottishwargraves-forum-14.html

 The Orcadian 30th April 1987